axeptio/s3-cloudfront-static-deploy/README.md

 # S3 CloudFront static deploy

-Simple node API for rapid file deployment (like JSON or other) in an AWS S3 bucket with cloudFront invalidate, versioning and rollback.
+Simple node API for rapid file deployment (like JSON or other) in an AWS S3 bucket with cloudFront invalidation, versioning and rollback.

 ## :rocket: Installation